labcognition-ks/RemoteControl.Panorama/README.md

 In addition, available reaction runs registered within the software can be read out programmatically.

-Communication is bi-directional, whereby the third party software may send commands and receives responses accordingly.
+Communication is bi-directional, whereby the third party software (in this case this demo) may send commands and receives responses accordingly.

+## Receive Information through Auxiallary Channel
+Another feature allows to pick up messages sent by the software into an auxillary channel.

+This feature is independent of the Reaction Monitoring Module control described above.

+The listener monitors a particular directory for incoming Json files.

+**NOTE: Mostly instrument modules of the software send messages into auxiallary channels.
+In case you require a particular output from LabCognition software to support your application, please contact support@labcognition.com with your request.**

+# Remote Control Reaction Monitoring
 ## Sending Commands and receiving Responses
 The desired command is sent by dropping a *.Json file into the configured command directory.